| |

 (she who is gratified), Muhaddesa (a person, other than a prophet,

-that the angles speak to) and Zahra (the splendid).”
+that the angles speak to) and Zahraa (the splendid).”

-Maulatena Fatema Zahra (A.S.) - the beloved daughter of Rasulullah
+Maulaatona Faatemah Zahraa (A.S.) - the beloved daughter of Rasoolullaah

 (S.A.W.) and the consort of Maulana Ali (A.S.) exalted in eminent